An Indian soldier has shot dead five of his colleagues before killing himself in Indian-administered Kashmir, military officials say.

 Authorities say since 2009 more soldiers and paramilitary troops have died in fratricidal killings and suicides than while fighting militants and rebels.

 In September 2012, Defence Minister AK Antony held a meeting with the military leadership to find ways to reduce such incidents.

-Former army officers blame "a lack of discipline" and "poor leadership" as contributory factors.
+Former army officers blame "a lack of discipline" and Concern over India army suicides as contributory factors.